 Dijkstra Brown Acrylic Pendant Lamp

 Materials: Brown plastic (acrylic) lampshade.
-White layer of acrylic on the inside.
-Chromed metal (iron) parts.
-Bakelite socket.
+White layer on the inside.
+Chromed metal (iron) parts and handle.
+Bakelite E27 socket.

 Cord Length: This one has an adjustable rise & fall mechanism (40 – 140 cm / 15.74 – 55.11″), and can be easily adjusted in height by pulling the metal bar underneath.